rajivreddy-2203/query_db_migrator/README.md

 }
 ```

-> The app and UI update this file automatically when you add, edit, or remove connections.
+> No need to edit this file as the app and UI updates this file automatically when you add, edit, or remove connections.

 ### 3. Install Required Packages